secretary-DFs/DF-Documents/Al Things/althing-2018/Althing 2018 Minutes.md

 #### Motion 4

-* Members are expensed for coming to events, but the democratic procedures don't.
+* Members are expensed for the price of business events, but the democratic procedures don't reflect this.
 We should update our documents to reflect what we already practice.
 * No one spoke against, the motion passes

 #### Motion 5